 Senator Dickey (Packwood volunteer firefighter) has another bill on his desk that will be an incentive for firefighters.
 The bill would allow a firefighter in good standing the ability to use the states buying authority to buy a new set of tires for their personal vehicle one time a year.
 The value will differ depending on the tire size and style but could save \$100 to \$200 per tire.
 Any tire dealer who accepts the state buying power contract will be able to sell you the tires.
 You will pay for labor, taxes and other fees but the tire itself will be discounted.
-Our language is modeled after the Colorado legislation as they offer this benefit to their volunteer firefighters.

 THIS LEGISLATION DOES NOT COST THE STATE ANY MONEY